Sign up for our 2nd Annual Virtual CMMC Summit for Defense Companies & Higher Education on November 3rd with Karlton Johnson,

 Alice wants to send Bob an encrypted message.
-She uses Bob’s public key and encrypts her message to him with it.
+She uses Bob’s public key to encrypt her message to him.
 Then, when Bob receives the message, he uses his private key on his device to decrypt the message from Alice.

 When Bob wants to reply, he simply repeats the process, encrypting his message to Alice using Alice’s public key.